Donna Reed: The Donna Reed Show

-From 1958 to 1966, Reed starred in The Donna Reed Show, a television series produced by her then-husband, Tony Owen.
+From 1958 to 1966, Reed starred in The Donna Reed Show on ABC, a television series produced by her then-husband, Tony Owen.
 The show featured her as Donna Stone, the wife of pediatrician Alex Stone (Carl Betz) and mother of Jeff (Paul Petersen) and Mary Stone (Shelley Fabares).
 Reed was attracted to the idea of being in a comedy, something with which she did not have much experience.
-She also liked playing a wife.
+She also enjoyed playing the role of a wife.

 The show ran for eight seasons on ABC.
 Reed won a Golden Globe Award and earned four Emmy Award nominations for her work on the series.

 Reed described her show as "[...] a realistic picture of small-town life with an often humorous twist.
 Our plots revolve around the most important thing in America—a loving family."
 In the show, Reed's character, Donna Stone, is a loving mother and wife, but also a strong, smart woman with feelings and a sense of humor.

-But some feminists criticized the show, asserting that it promoted submissiveness among housewives.
+Some feminists criticized the show, asserting that it promoted submissiveness among housewives.
 In a 1979 interview, Reed, who had raised four children, responded, "I played a strong woman who could manage her family.
 That was offensive to a lot of people."

 In a 1984 television interview, Reed said of her show, "I felt that I was making, for women, a statement.
 This mother was not stupid.
 She wasn't domineering, but she was bright and I thought rather forward-thinking, happily married."